 My other avenue to dispel the darkness is to attend the temple, and sometimes to do something different than an endowment session.
 My wife Shauna and I have begun alternating between endowments and initiatory ordinances (the latter are especially mind-expanding and spirit-stretching).

-Robert Millet: My interfaith endeavors began in January 1991, at the time I was installed as dean of Religious Education at BYU.
-Elders Packer, Maxwell, and Oaks came down to the campus to make the announcement of the change (Bob Matthews resigned as dean after a little over eight years to devote all of his time to the Encyclopedia of Mormonism, where he served as a senior editor).
+My interfaith endeavors began in January 1991, at the time I was installed as dean of Religious Education at BYU.
+Elders Boyd K. Packer, Neal A. Maxwell, and Dallin H. Oaks came down to the campus to make the announcement of the change (Bob Matthews resigned as dean after a little over eight years to devote all of his time to the Encyclopedia of Mormonism, where he served as a senior editor).

 After the announcement of the change in the deanery and the Brethren’s charge to the faculty, everyone went back to work.
 Elder Maxwell came up to me, embraced me, and said: “If you need anything, you call me.”